Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Introduction

+A common approach to alleviating cross-agent noise is credit decomposition, which extracts per-agent contributions from the shared return, thereby reducing the variance of the per-agent gradient estimator.
+This is typically realized by subtracting a counterfactual baseline \citep{foerster2018counterfactual}, factorizing the joint $Q$ into per-agent $Q$-functions \citep{rashid2020monotonic, wang2020qplex}, or estimating each agent's marginal contribution \citep{wolpert2001optimal}.
+However, in these methods, the cross-agent noise still grows with $N$, dominating the per-agent signal at scale.

+Fortunately, many cooperative engineering systems admit differentiable analytical models that prescribe efficient system states.
+For example, queueing models characterize how workloads should be balanced across servers in cloud scheduling, while power-flow equations characterize how generation should meet demand subject to network constraints in power systems.
+However, these prescriptions remain system-level descriptions and do not directly yield local decision rules for individual agents.
+This raises a central question: can the differentiable structure of analytical references be converted into agent-local descent directions that reduce the variance of cooperative policy-gradient learning?

-Building on this insight, we propose Descent-Guided Policy Gradient (DG-PG), a framework that integrates such analytical models into cooperative policy optimization.
-Our key contributions are: \begin{itemize} \item \textbf{Framework.} We augment the policy gradient with the gradient of a differentiable guidance term derived from analytical models.
-Crucially, the differentiable structure of these models allows this gradient to isolate each agent's individual contribution to the system state, yielding a noise-free signal computable without any other agent's action.
-The framework requires no architectural changes to existing actor-critic methods. \item \textbf{Theoretical guarantees.} We prove three properties under mild structural assumptions: (i)~the augmented gradient does not alter the Nash equilibria of the original cooperative game (Theorem~\ref{thm:invariance}); (ii)~the per-agent gradient estimate variance reduces from $\Theta(N)$ to $\mathcal{O}(1)$, independent of the number of agents (Theorem~\ref{thm:variance}); and (iii)~the sample complexity to reach an $\epsilon$-optimal solution is $\mathcal{O}(1/\epsilon)$, also independent of $N$ (Theorem~\ref{thm:complexity}). \item \textbf{Empirical validation.} We evaluate DG-PG on heterogeneous cloud resource scheduling with up to $N{=}200$ agents, where standard multi-agent policy gradient methods fail to converge.
-DG-PG achieves stable learning across all scales, consistently outperforming MAPPO and IPPO with significantly fewer training episodes. \end{itemize}
+Building on this insight, we propose Descent-Guided Policy Gradient (DG-PG), a framework that integrates such analytical models into the multi-agent policy gradient.
+Our key contributions are: \begin{itemize} \item We derive noise-free per-agent descent guidance by differentiating the deviation from the model-prescribed reference with respect to agent’s action.
+We augment the policy gradient with this guidance, accelerating learning without architectural changes to existing methods. \item We prove that: (i)~the augmented gradient does not alter the Nash equilibria of the original cooperative game (Theorem~\ref{thm:invariance}); (ii)~the variance of the per-agent gradient estimator reduces from $\mathcal{O}(N)$ to $\mathcal{O}(1)$, independent of the number of agents (Theorem~\ref{thm:variance}); and (iii)~the sample complexity to reach an $\epsilon$-optimal solution is $\widetilde{\mathcal{O}} (1/\epsilon)$ (Theorem~\ref{thm:complexity}). \item We evaluate DG-PG on heterogeneous cloud scheduling with up to 1500 agents, demonstrating scale-invariant convergence and outperforming carefully tuned MAPPO and IPPO baselines under matched architectures. \end{itemize}